Yvonne Nelson: Books

-I Am Not Yvonne Nelson

-Launch

-On 18 June 2023, Nelson unveiled her controversial memoir titled "I Am Not Yvonne Nelson".
+On 18 June 2023, Nelson unveiled her controversial memoir, I Am Not Yvonne Nelson.
 The memoir was unveiled at Peduase Valley Resort, drawing support from numerous industry figures, friends, and media personnel in attendance.

-Within a mere 24 hours of its release, the book swiftly climbed the ranks and secured its position among the best-selling titles on Amazon Books, being among the top twenty Arts and Entertainment Biographies.
+Within 24 hours of its release, the book ranked among the best-selling titles on Amazon, being among the top twenty arts and entertainment biographies.

-Nelson's memoir delves into her unwavering determination to uncover the identity of her biological father, examines the intricacies of her relationship with her mother, and candidly explores her trials and tribulations in the realms of acting, dating, and beyond.
+Nelson's memoir delves into her determination to uncover the identity of her biological father, examines her relationship with her mother, and describes her experiences in acting, dating, and beyond.

-Controversies

 Nelson received numerous accolades for her courage and willingness to share her personal experiences, while others expressed concerns about the book's cost, citing the high equivalent prices in euros and pounds as a barrier to affordability for some, especially some Ghanaians.

-Nelson in her book shared a gripping account in her memoir that sheds light on her secret involvement with rapper Sarkodie.
-Detailing their sexual relationship, unplanned pregnancy, and its termination.
-She also made known in her book that Iyanya, the Nigerian musician cheated on her with the actress, Tonto Dikeh.
+The memoir details her secret involvement with rapper Sarkodie, including their sexual relationship, unplanned pregnancy, and its termination.
+She also made known in her book that Nigerian musician Iyanya cheated on her with actress Tonto Dikeh.

 Personal life

-On 29 October 2017, Nelson gave birth to a daughter Ryn Roberts with her ex-boyfriend, Jamie Roberts; who was the former British photographer.
-The actress remained silent about rumors of her pregnancy until she announced the birth of her daughter through a WOW Magazine Cover, this is because she rarely posts about the things that are dear to her.
+On 29 October 2017, Nelson gave birth to a daughter, Ryn Roberts, with her ex-boyfriend, Jamie Roberts, a former British photographer.
+Nelson had remained silent about rumors of her pregnancy until she announced the birth of her daughter through a WOW magazine cover.

 Philanthropy

 Nelson founded the Yvonne Nelson Glaucoma Foundation in 2010 to help create awareness about the disease.
-With support from other Ghanaian celebrities, she recorded an all-star charity single and shot a video to help educate people.
-She also shot a video to help educate people about glaucoma.
-As a result of her philanthropic activities particularly in glaucoma, she was honored by GoWoman Magazine and Printex for her foundation and film career.
+With support from other Ghanaian celebrities, she recorded an all-star charity single and shot a video to help educate people about glaucoma.
+As a result of her philanthropic activities particularly in glaucoma, she was honored by GoWoman Magazine and Printex.